 - Purchased separately.*

-Compare the totals of each example; you will see that, in some cases, you actually save money by buying an external water softener.
-If you have the space available to site an external automatic softener, this will always be the best option.
-Not only will you increase the water softener capacity to cope with heavy use but will also benefit from automatic reminders to top up your sodium levels when required.
+If you have the space and funds available an external automatic softener will always be the best option.
+Not only will you increase the water softener capacity to cope with heavy use and also benefit from automatic reminders to top up your sodium levels when required but will have easy access to the unit should it need attention in the future.

 Important Do’s and Don’ts